System Design Space

 Internal service path

-gRPC often fits better when binary format, strict contracts, and low latency matter more than browser-friendly manual calls.
+Inside the perimeter the picture flips: gRPC's binary format, strict contracts, and low latency matter more than browser-friendly manual calls — that convenience is the thing you can give up.

 Mobile and web clients